-The Archangel of the Forest holds seeds from some of the largest trees on the planet in his hands: Baobab, Sequoia and Redwood.
+The Archangel of the Forest holds in his hands the seeds from some of the largest trees on the planet: Baobab, Sequoia and Redwood.
 Trees are selfless and see beyond time, bearing witness to our own human arrogance and entitlement.
 They, in turn, are here to heal the planet by absorbing carbon from the air, drinking poisons from water and emitting healthy molecules into the air for us to breathe.
 The Archangel of the Forest was created to watch over the land since humans have abdicated their role as guardian.
 The Archangel remains in constant prayer for the Earth's survival.

 A Man for the People

 William Byron Rumford was the first African American Assemblyman from Northern California elected to the state legislature in 1948.
 He authored the "Fair Housing Act", allowing minorities to rent and/or buy wherever they wanted.
 He wrote women's rights and environmental legislation.
 William Byron Rumford was truly " A Man for the People".
 It was an honor to recreate his likeness, meet his family and dedicate the first sculpture of an African American in Berkeley, California in 2016.

 20 Years to Life

 I volunteer with formerly incarcerated youth, the majority of whom are brown and black.
 While they are some of the funniest and most creative people I know, they are often bound up with a fear of success.
 Failure is so scary to them that they don't even try to build lives outside of the ones they were born into.
 That's what this piece represents to me: the cycle that begins with suspension in kindergarten and spirals into a youth sentenced as an adult, "graduating" prison with a degree in surviving it, then reoffending to ultimately become yet another profit center in a country with the highest rates of for-profit incarceration in the world.